 Over the last few years diverse health passports have been developed by NHS trusts to allow disabled staff in agreement with their line managers to record and share the details of the reasonable adjustments they need at work.
 In addition, to enable safe and rapid staff movements between NHS organisations.

-One example is the editable health passport developed by NHS Employers for individuals working in the NHS with a disability, long term health condition, mental health issue or learning disability/difficulty.
+One example is the editable health passport (PDF) developed by NHS Employers for individuals working in the NHS with a disability, long term health condition, mental health issue or learning disability/difficulty.

 It allows individuals to easily record information about their condition, any reasonable adjustments they may have in place and any difficulties they face.